severalnines/terraform-provider-clustercontrol/examples/README.md

 | Elasticsearch | Elastic         | Use the value `""` to indicate default Elasticsearch snapshot |

 ### Setting a maintenance window using the - [clustercontrol_db_cluster_maintenance](../docs/resources/db_cluster_maintenance.md#clustercontrol_db_cluster_maintenance-resource) resource
-You can take adhoc backups (full or incremental) of a cluster using the `clustercontrol_db_cluster_backup` resource.
+You can set a maintenance window for a cluster using the `clustercontrol_db_cluster_backup` resource.
-Here's an example of a full backup using `xtrabackup`.

 ```hcl
  resource "clustercontrol_db_cluster_maintenance" "server-upgrade-03312024" {